-Learner Name Date Day Supported by:

-Learner Self-reflection form

-How were you u feeling before or at the time of y your physical interventio n?
-(Circle the face)

-(Use the below to write your feelings).

-What could we do next time, so that we do not have to use a Physical Intervention?
-This must be reasonable and appropriate.

-□Sensory Toy □Other Time out □ Quie et time 🔲 Walkii ng Time

-NOTE : if a learner would like to say how they felt, or are unable to write themselves, a member of staff can transcribe in the space above please remember to add quotation marks, a learner may wish to draw their reflection and explain to an adult who will transcribe.
+Learner Name Date Day Supported by: Learner Self-re flection f orm 1 How were you , feeling before or at the time of your physical intervention on?
+(Circle the face) (Use the below (Use the below space to write your feelings).
+How are you f eeling no ow?
+What could we be reasonable have to use a Physical Intervention?
+This must □Sensory Toy □Other ITime out □ Qui et time □ Walki ng Time NOTE : if a learner would like to say how they felt, or are unable to write themselves, a member of staff can transcribe in the space above please remember to add quotation marks, a learner may wish to draw their reflection and explain to an adult who will transcribe.
+Learner Signature: Date:

-Learner Signature:

-Date: